KyleG-Mitutoyo/Integrated-AI-Extension/README.md

 ## 📝 Changelog

+- **1.3.2** Add more compact command layout with smart commands, fix selected text in code editor not having priority during auto code replace, move "Send Multiple Files to AI" and "Create New File with AI Code" commands to the Tools menu
 - **1.3.1** Fix Grok and Chatgpt text injecting without line breaks, add markdown injection and better syntax highlighting to more site prompts, fix Deepseek text not injecting
 - **1.3.0** Add new "Replace with AI code" menu commands, remove "-> VS" splitbutton and new function option (since this can be done with a snippet insert).
 - **1.2.3** Fix duplicate files showing in file list, add file filtering options, improve auto-diff code analysis